Sainik School Kazhakootam: Written test

 For class VI admission, there will be two papers, viz., (i) Mathematical Knowledge Test & Language Ability Test and (ii) Intelligence Test, and the syllabus will be in line with that of class V CBSE syllabus.
 The test can be taken in English, Hindi, or Malayalam.
 For class IX admission the papers for written test are (i) Mathematics & Science and (ii) English and Social Studies, equivalent to class VIII CBSE syllabus.
 The class IX tests can be taken in only in English.
 Aspirants can appear for the tests at any of the five locations across Kerala (namely Sainik School Kazhakootam, Kottayam, Ernakulam, Kozhikode, and Palakkad), Kavaratti, and in all other Sainik Schools in India.

 Medical test

 The written tests will be followed by a medical test, which is the last stage of the admission procedure.

 Faculty

-The school has more than 30 highly qualified and skilled teachers from disciplines such as Sciences, Social Sciences, Mathematics, Computers, Languages, Arts and Crafts.
+The school has more than 30 teachers highly qualified from disciplines such as Sciences, Social Sciences, Mathematics, Computers, Languages, Arts and Crafts.
 The former senior master of school Shri.
 K Rajendran from English Department is a recipient of National Award to Teachers (2009) from Hon.President of India Smt.
 Pratibha Patil on 5 September 2010.
+Another esteemed teacher from the school, Shri Mathew K. Thomas, was honored with the same award in 2021.
 Mr K Sudhir (Roll No.1014/ Batch 1980) who was a faculty member during early 90's was the only alumni of the school who turned faculty later.